Gexkill/sweng2/PP/src/index.md

 # 2. Estimate size, effort and cost
 ## 2.1.
 Function points

 Function Points estimation : the function point estimation is an estimation of the size of an specific software to be based on its functional requirements.
-The count of function points of the software is language and technology independant.
+The count of function points of the software is language and technology independent.
 The size in terms of lines of codes of this software can be calculated using the following formula :

-> LOC = FP * AVC
+$$LOC = FP \cdot AVC $$

 where :
 * LOC = lines of code